-Health Education Literacy and Mobility for Musicians: a global approach
+Health Literacy and Health Education Mobility for Musicians: a global approach

-This project will create an interdisciplinary, multicultural research network focused on developing innovative, sustainable, effective and accessible approaches to musicians’ health education in higher education settings.
-The project builds on existing international collaborations between Australian and Canadian researchers, adding experienced researchers from the Netherlands, New Zealand, South Africa and the United Kingdom, to form a global perspective on this important public health issue.
+A result of this project is formation of the Musicians' Health Literacy Consortium, an interdisciplinary, multicultural research network focused on developing innovative, sustainable, effective and accessible approaches to musicians’ health education in higher education settings.
+The network builds on existing international collaborations between Australian and Canadian researchers, adding experienced researchers from the Netherlands, New Zealand, South Africa and the United Kingdom, to form a global perspective on this important public health issue.
 All team members have substantial track records in health education and research for musicians, yet they have different but complementary expertise and skill sets.
 It is comprised of both senior and early career researchers.

-To initiate this research program, team members will meet for two intensive collaborative workshops at the University of Western Australia in April and Maastricht University in August 2018 to facilitate dialogue, develop collaborative research sub-strands, promote researcher mobility, and allow for the exchange of regional perspectives on the issue of musicians’ health education.
+To initiate this research program, team members met for two intensive collaborative workshops at the University of Western Australia and Maastricht University in 2018 to facilitate dialogue, develop collaborative research sub-strands, promote researcher mobility, and allow for the exchange of regional perspectives on the issue of musicians’ health education.